Reservoir Memory Machines as Neural Computers: Method

 \subsection{Computational Power}

-In this section we analyze the computational power of our model in more detail.
-We first introduce the notion of cycles both in a Moore machine and in a RMM.
-Then we show that the state of a RMM resulting from any sequence is equivalent to the state resulting from its cycle-free version, which in turn implies our main result, namely that reservoir memory machines can implement any finite state machine.
+In this section, we analyze the computational power of our model in more detail.
+We first introduce the notion of cycles, both in a Moore machine and in an RMM.
+Then, we show that the state of an RMM resulting from any sequence is equivalent to the state resulting from its cycle-free version.
+Further, we introduce the notion of a $(\tau, \epsilon)$-distinguishing reservoir and finally prove our main result, namely that any Moore machine can be implemented by a reservoir memory machine if the reservoir is $(\tau, \epsilon)$-distinguishing for sufficiently large $\tau$.
 We will further show that there exist tasks for which reservoir memory machines need exponentially less memory compared to finite state machines.

-\begin{dfn}[Cycles] Given a Moore machine $\mathcal{A}$ and an input sequence $x_1, \ldots, x_T \in \inps$, we define an \emph{$\mathcal{A}$-cycle} as a subsequence $x_{t'}, \ldots, x_t$ where $0 \leq t' < t \leq T$ and $q_{t'} = q_t$.
+\begin{dfn}[Cycles] Given a Moore machine $\mathcal{A}$ and an input sequence $x_1, \ldots, x_T \in \inps^*$, we define an \emph{$\mathcal{A}$-cycle} as a subsequence $x_{t'}, \ldots, x_t$ where $0 \leq t' < t \leq T$ and $q_{t'} = q_t$.